JThomas404/cloudforgex/README.md

 CloudForgeX is a serverless AI-powered portfolio platform built on AWS that demonstrates advanced cloud engineering capabilities.
 The system implements a modern serverless architecture with an intelligent AI assistant named EVE powered by AWS Bedrock with Claude Instant.
 The architecture adheres to AWS Well-Architected Framework principles, emphasising security, cost optimisation, operational excellence, and performance efficiency.

+Visit the live site at [https://www.jarredthomas.cloud](https://www.jarredthomas.cloud) to interact with the EVE AI assistant and explore my portfolio website.

 ### Architecture Diagram

 ```